How much does it cost to heat a pool?

 First things first.
 Let's answer the following as a starting point - How do you want to use your pool once it is heated?

-• Year-Round Swimming - "I want to be able to do laps in the middle of winter and have my pool ready to go".
+- Year-Round Swimming - "I want to be able to do laps in the middle of winter and have my pool ready to go".
 This is heating for year-round swimming.
-When it is 12 C outside and your pool water temperature is 30°C, it will feel like a warm bath so it's not as crazy as it sounds.
+When it is 12°C outside and your pool water temperature is 30°C, it will feel like a warm bath so it's not as crazy as it sounds.
 That said, having an honest chat with yourself about how often you will be keen to go swimming when it's cold, windy and raining might keep a few thousand bucks in your back pocket.
 Still keen?
-Ok.
-Keeping a pool heated through winter requires a higher output heater, given the nature water temperature in your pool is so much lower in winter.
+Ok, keeping a pool heated through winter requires a higher output heater, given the natural water temperature in your pool is so much lower in winter.
 A bigger heater costs more to buy and run each year.

 Do I Need A Pool Blanket To Heat My Pool?